jgkawell/power-budget/README.md

 # power-budget

-A powerful budgeting PWA written in Angular.
+A powerful budgeting PWA served by a locally hosted API and database:

-- FrontEnd is Angular
+- Client is Angular
+- API is Golang
-- BackEnd is Node.js connected to Postgres DB
+- Database is Postgres DB

+**This is still very early days for this project.
+I welcome feedback (in the form of issues) or PRs if you want to contribute.**

+This application will one day replace the (quite extensive) Excel spreadsheet I use to keep track of my personal finances.
+It should eventually have many (or more) of the below features:

+- Debit/credit transaction tracking
+- Budgeting categories
+- Charts/graphs of spending and saving habits
+- Import/export of data to CSV
+- Financial account management
+- Others?

+This project is meant to be hosted locally to avoid the issues of security/privacy.
+This would mean connecting to it on your local network *only* which is the safest way to go about it.
+It will also be possible to host it locally using a reverse-proxy, dynamic DNS, and router port-forwarding to make it accessible everywhere.
+Instructions on how to do all this will be made later down the road.

 # Installation

 The installation is fairly straightforward since everything is set up in docker-compose.
 First, you'll need [Docker](https://docs.docker.com/get-docker/) installed on your machine.
-Then can run the below commands:
+Then you can run the below commands:

 ```bash
 git clone https://github.com/jgkawell/power-budget.git